What To Know About Staying At An All-Inclusive Resort Part 7: How To Pack For a 10-Day Trip With a Carry On….

 • Take along several clips for keeping your towel secured to your lounger–don’t make them too fancy or desirable, however, since they may get stolen.

 • KYSS bag.
-I always bring my KYSS lockable beach bag with me on this type of vacation.
-If you can arrange to find a lounger close to an object which does not move or only moves with difficulty you can lock up your valuables and go and enjoy the pool or swim in the ocean without worrying about your stuff.
+I always bring my Kyss lockable beach bag with me on this type of vacation.
+If you can arrange to find a lounger close to an object which does not move or only moves with difficulty you can lock up your valuables and go and enjoy the pool or swim in the ocean without worrying about your personal items.

 I think I covered the basics…if I forgot anything important just comment below and let me know.
 Here are the two videos I promised you; the first is a Ranger roll method of folding different pieces of clothing while the second is a variation of a folding packing method.